chainer/chainer/docs/source/tutorial/train_loop.rst

 Here, we use :class:`~chainer.iterators.SerialIterator`, which is also a subclass of :class:`~chainer.dataset.Iterator` in the below example code.
 The :class:`~chainer.iterators.SerialIterator` can provide mini-batches with or without shuffling the order of data in the given dataset.

-All :class:`~chainer.dataset.Iterator` s produce a new mini-batch by calling its :meth:`~chainer.dataset.Iterator.next` method.
+All :class:`~chainer.dataset.Iterator`\s produce a new mini-batch by calling its :meth:`~chainer.dataset.Iterator.next` method.
 All
-:class:`~chainer.dataset.Iterator` s also have properties to know how many times we have taken all the data from the given dataset (:attr:`~chainer.dataset.Iterator.epoch`) and whether the next mini-batch will be the start of a new epoch (:attr:`~chainer.dataset.Iterator.is_new_epoch`), and so on.
+:class:`~chainer.dataset.Iterator`\s also have properties to know how many times we have taken all the data from the given dataset (:attr:`~chainer.dataset.Iterator.epoch`) and whether the next mini-batch will be the start of a new epoch (:attr:`~chainer.dataset.Iterator.is_new_epoch`), and so on.

-The below code shows how to create a :class:`~chainer.iterators.SerialIterator` object from a dataset object.
+The code below shows how to create a :class:`~chainer.iterators.SerialIterator` object from a dataset object.

 .. testcode::